sanechips-multimedia/syenet/README.md

 Edit the yaml files (isp.yaml, lle.yaml, sr.yaml) in ./config.

-You are recommended to use [basicsr](https://github.com/XPixelGroup/BasicSR) to train our sr models.
+You are recommended to use [basicsr](https://github.com/XPixelGroup/BasicSR) to train our sr models to get higher PSNR.
 We put the train/test configuration files for training/testing our sr models using basicsr in ./config, which are sr_basicsr_train.yaml and sr_basicsr_test.yaml.

 ### Train